willkee/wargame/README.md

 ## Future Development Ideas

 -   One of the first things I would add in a future development would be to make user authentication with log in credentials and cookies.
 This will protect someone else from accidentally (or intentionally!) incrementing another user's wins.

 -   While this will preserve the name of the user currently logged in on browser refresh, the game state will still be lost.
 (Don't hard refresh during the game!)

 -   This will make it so a player will exclusively be playing against the computer.
 Since there's no strategy involved (entirely luck based on the shuffle), the game logic will remain the same.

 -   Further styling changes to make the playing cards look like real playing cards.

+-   Setting up a Redux store to keep track of the leaderboard data.